JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab1-WorkingWithBasicFunctions.md

 In this lab, you will do the following:

-- Connect to your Dataverse environment using the interactive Power Fx read, evaluation, print Loop, within the PAC CLI.
+- Connect to your Dataverse environment using the Power Fx REPL.
 - Execute some basic calculations within the PAC CLI.
 - Execute some basic functions within the PAC CLI.
 - Create a canvas app within the Power Apps Maker portal.